 Public Health Emergency

-Prince Edward Island has declared a public health emergency until May 17, 2020 and a provincial state of emergency until May 31, 2020.
+Prince Edward Island has declared a public health emergency and remains in a state of emergency.

 - Fines may be imposed on anyone who does not comply with self-isolation measures:

 - $1,000 for first offence;

 - $2,000 for second offence; and